 In one-bite rule states, a dog is typically allotted one “free” bite before its owner is liable for damages.
 Once the dog is determined to be dangerous.
 A label that is given after its free bite has been exhausted.
 Then an owner will be held liable based on negligence for a dog’s future bites.
 The theory behind this is that the owner knew of the dog’s propensity towards violence, and therefore should have restrained the dog.
 Or otherwise prevented it from biting a victim.

 In strict liability dog bite states, a dog owner is held liable for a victim’s economic damages regardless of whether or not the dog has been deemed dangerous.
 In these states, negligence-based actions are usually also allowed if it can be proven that the dog bite would not have occurred but for the dog owner’s negligence.
-In a negligence-based claim, non-economic damages are recoverable.
+With a negligence-based claim, non-economic damages are recoverable.

-In spite of the fact that they are commonly known as “man’s best friend,” dogs can and do attack.
+In spite of the fact that they are commonly known as “man’s best friend,” dogs can attack.
 They are animals, subject to instinct and to abuse or improper training by their owners.
 According to the Centers for Disease Control and Prevention (CDC), approximately 4.7 million dog bites occur in the U.S. each year.
 800,000 of these attacks require medical attention.
 386,000 require emergency treatment and approximately 16 lead to the death of the victim.
 In view of these statistics, it is easy to see why dog bites are such an important area of our firm’s practice.
 Napoli Shkolnik, PLLC represents those who have been bitten or otherwise injured by dogs, helping them seek justice and financial compensation for the injuries they have suffered.

 Tips for Avoiding an Attack